How To Create A Crypto Exchange Business

 How To Start A Bitcoin Exchange

-According to research from BitHolla, most entrepreneurs that decide to launch their digital currency exchange will implement a centralized model.
-This is due to the higher potential to generate revenue from various sources such as coin listing fees, deposit charges and trading fees.
+According to research from BitHolla, most entrepreneurs who decide to launch their digital currency exchange will implement a centralized model.
+This is due to the higher potential to generate revenue from various sources such as coin listing fees, deposit charges, and trading fees.

 To start a Bitcoin exchange, follow these basic steps:

 - Partner with a white-label exchange